 11. Junior Achievement South Africa (JASA) (Moguls in the Making)

 They serve in all nine provinces in South Africa and have been a part of JA Worldwide for 40 years.
-They are currently running a #KeepLearning initiative, where they also offer online learning programmes.
+They are currently running a #KeepLearning initiative, where they also offer online learning programs.

 12. Youth Economic Alliance (YEA) (Youth Mavericks)